hdezgeraldo/CS361-SP21/README.md

-## CS 361 Spring 2021

-## Group: Byte Me
+## Group Name: Team ByteMe

-# Theme Name
+# Alien Invaders

-These are the files for my project for CS361.
+These are the files for the group project from CS361.
+This is a JS version of the "Space Invaders" game.
+My game will feature 3 different levels, and after each level you will be presented information from a Wiki scrapper.